≥ 92% of participants will know how to assess and care for their own mental health as nurses.

 Burnout is a condition or syndrome characterized by intense emotional, mental, and physical exhaustion due to sustained exposure to high levels of stress (WHO, 2019).

 Although ‘burnout’ is not a diagnosable medical condition, it has been included in the 11th revision of the International Classification of Diseases (ICD-11) (WHO, 2019).

-The World Health Organization, WHO, is in the process of developing evidence-based guidelines on mental well-being in the workplace to prevent burnout from occurring (WHO, 2019).
+The signs and symptoms of burnout have many similarities with the signs and symptoms of depression.
 What makes them different?
-Burnout is experienced in one’s workplace (WHO, 2019; Chen & Meier, 2021).
+Burnout is experienced in one’s workplace (Chen & Meier, 2021; WHO, 2019).
 Depression, on the other hand, is a state of psychological suffering that is diagnostically characterized by at least two weeks of a set list of criteria, such as issues sleeping, increased or decreased appetite, that generally includes persistent sadness and a lack of interest or pleasure derived from things one once derived interest or happiness from (Chen & Meier, 2021).
-Depression is not solely linked to one’s workplace, though a nurse can experience depression and not burnout or both depression and burnout together.
-A systematic review and meta-analysis conducted by Chen and Meier (2021) set out to clarify the distinctiveness of burnout as a separate entity from depression.
-They hypothesized and reviewed whether burnout was possibly even a predisposition to depression in nurses (Chen & Meier, 2021).
-Although their study concluded that there might be an association between burnout and depression among nurses, it could not establish a causal relationship between the two conditions (Chen & Meier, 2021).
+Depression is not solely linked to one’s workplace, though a nurse can experience depression and not burnout, or both depression and burnout together.
+Research has concluded that there might be an association between burnout and depression among nurses; however, it could not establish a causal relationship between the two conditions (Chen & Meier, 2021).
 They believe that the overlapping symptoms could cause depression, be misdiagnosed, or be missed altogether.
 This could result in a possible delay in appropriate treatment and an increase in suicidal risk.
-Still, they also believe that more extensive studies need to be conducted to test the association and learn more about these conditions among nurses specifically (Chen & Meier, 2021).
-The one conclusion that most concerned Chen and Meier (2021) was that the study’s results found that as nurses age, the burnout-depression correlation risk increases (Chen & Meier, 2021).
-They concluded in this analysis that this may be due to the accumulated work experiences over the career length of the nurse (Chen & Meier, 2021).
+Still, they also believe that more extensive studies are needed to test the association and learn more about these conditions among nurses specifically (Chen & Meier, 2021).
+The one conclusion that most concerned researchers was that the results found that as nurses age, the burnout-depression correlation risk increases (Chen & Meier, 2021).
+They concluded that this may be due to the accumulated work experiences over the career length of the nurse (Chen & Meier, 2021).
 This, of course, depends on how the nurse is treated and cared for in the event of diagnosis and what measures are taken for prevention.

 Now that we have gone over what burnout is and the magnitude of the problem that surrounds it, let’s talk about the dangers of it.